 Soups and Small plates:

-Undergoing cancer treatment is no easy task, but being mindful of one’s nutrition and carefully planning meals can seriously alleviate some of the awful side effects.
+Undergoing cancer treatment is no easy task, but being mindful of one’s nutrition and carefully planning meals can seriously alleviate some of the side effects.
 Proper nourishment can also help heal the body and ease recovery.
-It’s important to keep in close contact with your doctor to explain any side effects taking place and to develop an appropriate nutrition plan for during treatment and beyond.
+It’s important to keep in close contact with your doctor and dietitian to explain any side effects taking place and to develop an appropriate nutrition plan for during treatment and beyond.
 If you plan to make any significant dietary changes, speak to your medical team first.